Proposed railways in Sydney: Sydney Metro

 The announcement of North West Rail Link as rapid transit reignited the concept of a rapid transit system in Sydney.

 On 11 June 2014, the Second Harbour Crossing and conversion of Bankstown Line into rapid transit previously announced in 2012, evolved into an extension of the North West Rail Link single-deck rail services from Chatswood to Sydney CBD and Bankstown.
 Proposed stations at St Leonards, Artarmon Industrial Area, and University of Sydney, along with line extensions to Hurstville and from Bankstown to Cabramatta and Lidcombe were removed in the announcement.
 Stations at Crows Nest, Victoria Cross in North Sydney, Barangaroo, Martin Place, Pitt Street, Central and Waterloo were confirmed.
-Construction work commenced during 2017, with planned opening in 2024.
+Construction work commenced during 2017 and opened in August 2024.

 The announcement was presented as conditional on the government's proposed sale of electricity distribution assets and at the time it was not certain that the sale would raise enough capital to fund both Sydney Metro and other promised projects.
 Following the passage of power privatisation bills in June 2015, the rapid transit system, including North West Rail Link, was renamed 'Sydney Metro'.

+Future Transport Strategy 2056, 2018

+In 2018, the NSW Government released a planning document for potential railway lines and other transport corridors to be built and/or upgraded by 2056.
+As of mid-2023, it was last updated in 2022.

+In 2023, the government announced that it was committed to extending the Bankstown line and it will be driverless.